apache/solr-operator/docs/solr-cloud/README.md

 ## Creating an example SolrCloud

-Make sure that the solr-operator and a zookeeper-operator are running.
+Make sure that the Solr Operator and a Zookeeper Operator are running.

 Create an example Solr cloud, with the following configuration.